jolicode/docker-starter/README.dist.md

 generated with openssl.
 You can configure [infrastructure/docker/services/router/openssl.cnf](infrastructure/docker/services/router/openssl.cnf) to tweak certificates.

-You can run `castor infra:generate-certificates --force` to recreate new certificates if some were already generated.
+You can run `castor docker:generate-certificates --force` to recreate new certificates if some were already generated.
 Remember to restart the infrastructure to make use of the new certificates with `castor up` or `castor start`.